 Our cost of revenues includes cost of services.
-Cost of services primarily consists of staff costs, tax surcharges, operating lease expenses, network costs, communication expenses, share-based compensation expenses and other costs directly related to the offering of our listing, marketing, E-commerce, financial and value-added services.
+Cost of services primarily consists of staff costs, tax surcharges, rental costs incurred in relation to sublease services, server and bandwidth leasing fees, payments to third-party real estate agents and other direct costs incurred in providing the related services.
 Prior to January 1, 2018, value-added taxes were also included in cost of revenues.
 Staff costs include salary and benefits paid to members of our editorial staff, customer service personnel, personnel dedicated to servicing and designing websites and mobile apps for our customers and personnel in the brokerage function.
-E-commerce cost refers to the portion of proceeds to be remitted to real estate brokers under our Fang membership services.
-Operating lease expenses consist primarily of rent for our various office facilities as allocated on the basis of the space occupied by our editorial staff and customer service personnel.
-Network costs consist of server hosting fees, bandwidth fees and related charges.
-Communication costs consist of telephone expenses relating to our operations.
 Cost of revenues also includes share-based compensation expenses in connection with share options and other share-based compensation granted to our editorial and production staff.
-In 2016, 2017 and 2018, our cost of revenues represented 75.0%, 39.3% and 19.3% of our revenues, respectively.
+In 2017, 2018 and 2019, our cost of revenues represented 41.4%, 19.3% and 12.9% of our revenues, respectively.
 We have adopted the new revenue recognition standards, ASC 606, effective January 1, 2018, which relate to the change in the presentation of value-added tax from gross basis to net basis.
 For the impact of adopting ASC 606 on our cost of revenues, see "-Recent Accounting Pronouncements."